 If you pursue merely the money, you’ll feel even worse when you achieve your goal.
 In the end, you might have one million dollars, yes, but you might have a job which you’ll probably hate.

-The other scenario is this: We take some time to understand what kind of tasks truly motivate and inspire us.
-We devote our lives towards executing these tasks.
-Finally, we become an expert in the field we’ve chosen, have a meaningful life and if our job was good enough, we’ll most probably earn more than a million bucks.
+The alternative to the above is this: Take some time to understand what kind of tasks truly motivate and inspire you.
+Devote your life towards executing these tasks.
+Finally, you become an expert in the field you’ve chosen, you have a meaningful life and if the work you do is good enough, you’ll most probably earn more than a million bucks.

 Don’t aim at success.
 The more you aim at it and make it a target, the more you are going to miss it.
 For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than oneself or as the by-product of one’s surrender to a person other than oneself.”
 Viktor E. Frankl